Dionisio1013/Yelp-KPI-Metric/README.md

 # Yelp KPI Web Application & Sentiment Analysis

-If website is down hit the snooze button and wait a couple of minutes!
+If the website is down, hit the snooze button and wait a couple of minutes!

 Here is a link to my [web application!](https://dionisio1013-hope-test-bdpevq.streamlit.app/) This project is part of the [Yelp Dataset](https://www.yelp.com/dataset).

-Here is display of the website
+Here is a display of the website

 <img width="1440" alt="image" src="https://github.com/Dionisio1013/Yelp-KPI-Metric/assets/106797659/44d5722a-8eb2-4640-ad1f-e349bca3604c">